-- Teaching experience, normally a minimum of 1 year.
+- 2. Teaching experience, normally a minimum of 1 year.
 A letter of verification is required.
-Those specializing in Educational Administration are required a minimum of 2 years of teaching experience. - 3.
-Those taking an emphasis in Religious Education must have an undergraduate degree in Religion or Religious Education. - 4.
-Those taking an emphasis in TESOL must have at least 10 undergraduate units in English language (at least 4 credits of which are in addition to basic English skills courses). - 5.
-At least one religion course (undergraduate or graduate), with a minimum grade of C, from each of the following areas:
+Those specializing in Educational Administration are required a minimum of 2 years of teaching experience.
+Those specializing in TESOL are waived of this prerequisite in lieu of the mandatory teaching practicum. - 3.
+Those taking an emphasis in Religious Education must have an undergraduate degree in Religion or Religious Education. - Those taking an emphasis in TESOL must have at least 10 4. undergraduate units in English language (at least 4 credits of which are in addition to basic English skills courses). - At least one religion course (undergraduate or graduate), with a 5. minimum grade of C, from each of the following areas: